Blue Origin's first crewed flight sends Wally Funk to edge of space after 60-year wait

 Bezos and Blue Origin have yet to announce the price of a seat on New Shepard but, with the first crewed flight a success, it won't be long before we find out.

-Blue Origin has two more flights planned for this year but have not revealed when they are scheduled to take place.
+Blue Origin has two more flights planned for this year but hasn't revealed when they're scheduled to take place.

 But this is really the very, very beginning of commercial space travel.
 We haven't even mentioned Musk's SpaceX yet.
 In September, 38-year-old billionaire businessman Jared Isaacman is boarding a Crew Dragon capsule, atop SpaceX's Falcon 9 rocket, to blast into orbit for three days.
 Then there's Yusaku Maezawa, the Japanese entrepreneur who has announced he will take eight artists on a trip around the moon in a SpaceX Starship in 2023.
 Before that, though, he's heading to the International Space Station aboard a Russian Soyuz spacecraft.